glisak/Rhetos-wiki/Development-environment-setup.md

 1. Use git to clone the repository <https://github.com/Rhetos/Rhetos.git> to a new source folder on your disk:
     * In the command prompt run `git clone https://github.com/Rhetos/Rhetos.git RhetosSource`
 2. Open the command prompt in the created Rhetos source folder and run `Build.bat`.
 Verify that the last printed line is "Build.bat SUCCESSFULLY COMPLETED".
-3. The Rhetos server binaries are created in the subfolder **Install\Rhetos**.
-Copy the content of **Install\Rhetos** to your application's RhetosServer folder.
+3. The Rhetos server binaries are created in the subfolder `Install\Rhetos`.
+Copy the content of `Install\Rhetos` to your application's RhetosServer folder.

 ## Database setup

-1. Create an empty database (SQL Server 2008 or newer, Developer Edition is recommended) named "Rhetos" or "&lt;MyApplicationName&gt;Rhetos".
+1. Create an empty database (SQL Server 2008 or newer, Developer Edition is recommended) named `Rhetos` or `<MyApplicationName>Rhetos`.
-2. Open folder **RhetosServer\bin** and copy the template file "Template.ConnectionStrings.config" to "ConnectionStrings.config" in the same folder.
+2. Open folder `RhetosServer\bin` and copy the template file "Template.ConnectionStrings.config" to "ConnectionStrings.config" in the same folder.
 3. Edit the existing configuration line in the **ConnectionStrings.config** file to reference the created database.
 For example, if your database is named "Rhetos" on the local SQL Server with default instance name, simply replace "theServer" to "localhost" and "theDatabase" to "Rhetos".

 ## Packages configuration